-This Land Adventure begins early in the morning from Puerto Natales, 37 miles away.
+This excursion begins early in the morning from Puerto Natales, 60 kms away.
 We make a technical stop in the village of Cerro Castillo, where there are possibilities for shopping, enjoying a coffee or just taking a break.

 Continuing the trip toward Torres del Paine National Park, visitors will be able to enjoy the most diverse landscapes, such as the Magellanic deciduous forest and the vast Patagonian steppe (virtually desert) dominated by wind and aridity.